->Dandelion s can be dug out, but it is very important to remove the entire taproot, if possible, as new plants can sprout from root pieces. >Pulling is not recommended >Mowing will help reduce flowering and seed set, but dandelion flower heads overcome frequent mowing by opening on very short stalks. >Keep your mower blade set high to encourage grasses to develop a stronger, deeper root system.
+NON-CHEMICAL - Dandelions can be dug out, but it is very important to remove the entire taproot, if possible, as new plants can sprout from root pieces. - Pulling is not recommended. - Mowing will help reduce flowering and seed set, but dandelion flower heads overcome frequent mowing by opening on very short stalks. - Keep your mower blade set high to encourage grasses to develop a stronger, deeper root system.

-There are a number of good products on the market to help control dandelions.
+CHEMICAL There are a number of good products on the market to help control dandelions.
 Be certain you read all the label instructions and follow them carefully.
-Wear long pants, a long-sleeved shirt, eye protection, unlined rubber gloves and boots when applying any herbicide.

 WANT MORE INFORMATION?